 VIPP, a Danish company that has been working with steel since 1939, came up with this captivation design.
 Have you ever seen these beautiful trash bins?

-Now, imagine 50,000-pound container house built with glass and steel – and the same level of craftsmanship.
+Now, imagine a 50,000-pound container house built with glass and steel – and the same level of craftsmanship.
 It’s truly “a plug-and-play getaway.”

-VIPP have chosen everything from the bedsheets to the toilet brush, and it is all included in the package.
+VIPP has chosen everything from the bedsheets to the toilet brush, and it is all included in the package.
 The specifications are top of the line, from the coolest kitchen, electric radiant concrete floors, and 10 inches of insulation.
 All sounds good but… Is it a house?
 Can this stunning appliance feel like home?

 The designer Morten Bo Jensen, explains: